Toteya/alx-pre_course/0x01-git/README.md

-Just a non-empty README file
+Just a non-empty README file.